 Vented skylights can be a lifesaver in rooms where moisture might gather, such as a bathroom or kitchen.
 However, there is at least some risk of eventual leaks when opting for a vented model.
 The good news is that manufacturing continues to improve every year, and today’s vented skylights are much less prone to leaks than skylights of the past.
 Some higher-end models even have the technology to close on their own when they sense rain.

 If you’re ready to install ceiling/roof windows your home, give us a call.
+You’ll enjoy them for years to come, and when it comes time to sell your home, you’ll find they’re high-ROI home improvements.
 We want to help you bring your next home improvement or roofing project to life.
-Don’t forget to ask about our financing options!
+Don’t forget to ask about our home repair financing options!